“EVERYTHING IS ART. EVERYTHING IS POLITICS.”

 On the twentieth anniversary of the Bhopal disaster, when an industrial gas leak killed thousands of people, a spokesperson for the company responsible appeared live on BBC World News and announces the impossible: Dow accepted full responsibility for the Bhopal disaster, and had created a $12 billion dollar plan to compensate the victims and clean up the site.

-It was a brilliant hoax by The Yes Men.
+It was a brilliant political hoax by The Yes Men.
+It’s like they invented Fake News.

 For a while, this statement became the top story on Google News.
 The action put Bhopal and Dow front and center in the U.S. news on the 2th anniversary of the disaster.